 SPEEDING AND STUNT DRIVING

 Speeding charges are the single most common offence that we assist clients with before the courts.
-In more serious cases where the rate of speed exceeds the posted speed limit by 50 km/h or more, a Stunt Driving charge will not only result in very serious court, licencing, and insurance penalties…but leave you at roadside with a suspended licence and your vehicle towed and impounded.
+In more serious cases where the rate of speed exceeds the posted speed limit by 50 km/h or more, a Stunt Driving charge will not only result in very serious court, licensing, and insurance penalties…but leave you at roadside with a suspended licence and your vehicle towed and impounded.